tepletonteam/tepleton/examples/examples.md

 ## Setup and Install

 You will need to have go installed on your computer.
-Please refer to the [cosmos testnet tutorial](https://cosmos.network/validators/tutorial), which will always have the most updated instructions on how to get setup with go and the cosmos repository.
+Please refer to the [tepleton testnet tutorial](https://tepleton.network/validators/tutorial), which will always have the most updated instructions on how to get setup with go and the tepleton repository.

 Once you have go installed, run the command:

 ```
-go get github.com/cosmos/cosmos-sdk
+go get github.com/tepleton/tepleton-sdk
 ```

-There will be an error stating `can't load package: package github.com/cosmos/cosmos-sdk: no Go files`, however you can ignore this error, it doesn't affect us.
+There will be an error stating `can't load package: package github.com/tepleton/tepleton-sdk: no Go files`, however you can ignore this error, it doesn't affect us.
 Now change directories to:

 ```
-cd $GOPATH/src/github.com/cosmos/cosmos-sdk
+cd $GOPATH/src/github.com/tepleton/tepleton-sdk
 ```

 And run :